“It is better to debate a question without settling it than to settle a question without debating it” Joseph Joubert

 - With #2 the focus is on self.
 The whole point here is self-growth

-When your opponent is a mischief, scammer or political opponent: you’ will behave and argue differently than, when your opponent is your kid, spouse, sibling, friend or boss.
+If your opponent is an angry stranger, scammer or political opponent: you will behave and argue differently than, when your opponent is your kid, spouse, sibling, friend or boss.

 How Joe argued his way into a relationship (True story from Buea)

 Joe: “Hey, I know you!
-You’re name is Glory isn’t it?”
+Your name is Glory isn’t it?”

 Marie: “It’s Marie.
 But what makes you say that?”